kabirmoghe/tennis-predictions-ml/README.md

 ## Key Insights

-- Player **momentum, game win %, and surface specialization** were stronger predictors of victory than ranking alone.
+- Player **momentum, game win %, and surface specialization** were some of the stronger predictors of victory, beyond face-value measures like ranking alone.
 - Models could reliably predict **>70%** of outcomes using pure statistical profiles.

 ---